EQUAL OPPORTUNITY, DIVERSITY, AND AFFIRMATIVE ACTION

 Selection procedures apply and document the criteria by which an employment decision is made.
 It is essential that the legally valid criteria are clear and specifically relate to the qualifications identified and necessary for the position.
 In accepting applications, the department or School conducting the search is requested to keep written records regarding the established, “posted” qualifications, as well as the reasons for selecting the applicant.
 Just as important, however, is the need to document the reasons for not choosing the other applicants.
 For example, the Department or School should document the fact that an unsuccessful candidate lacks a terminal degree in the required field, lacks requisite teaching/research experience, the expected number and level of scholarly publications, etc. Records indicating these valid reasons should be kept, along with the applications, by each Department or School for a minimum period of three years from the date of application.

 The Record of Hiring Report must be completed and submitted with supporting material for the individual selected for a faculty position in accordance with procedures issued by the Provost.

 An office is established within the University for consultation, information-sharing, and orientation of the University community on diversity techniques and on methods of ensuring non-discrimination, equal access and fair treatment of individuals.
-The office of The Director of Equity and Equal Opportunity is Georgina Arandacs and her office is located in the Administration Building, Room 111.
+The office of The Director of Institutional Equity and Compliance is Anastasia Coleman and her office is located in the Administration Building, Room 114.
 The telephone number is 718-817-3112.